XtinaJohnson/largest_prod_grid_docs/docs/source/impl.rst

 .. py:function:: get_products(numbers)

-   Given a list of numbers, get the products of every set of four adjacent numbers.
-Return the list of products.
+   Given a list of numbers, gets the products of every set of four adjacent numbers.
+Returns the list of products.

    :param numbers: A list of numbers.
    :type numbers: list[str]